 Can I have a negative baby?

-If you are undetectable then you can have sex without using condoms as this greatly reduces the risk of transmission.
-It’s also possible to conceive naturally and the mother give birth to negative baby.
-See our pregnancy guide for more information.
+It is easy and safe to conceive naturally and the mother give birth to negative baby.
+See this pregnancy guide for more information.

 Your CD4 count is doing really well so your ART is working.
 You need to ask your doctor for a viral load test to confirm you are undetectable.

 Good luck with your plans to have a family.

 This question was updated in August 2021 from a question first posted in October 2016.